ministryofjustice/send-legal-mail-to-prisons/README.md

 `npm run int-test-ui`

 ### Dependency Checks

 The template project has implemented some scheduled checks to ensure that key dependencies are kept up to date.
 If these are not desired in the cloned project, remove references to `check_outdated` job from `.circleci/config.yml`

+### Vulnerable dependencies
+To find any dependencies with vulnerabilities run command:

+`npm audit`

+### Update dependencies
+To update all dependencies to their latest stable versions run command:

+`npm update`